brglng/vim-im-select/README.md

 ### `g:im_select_enable_for_win32_gvim`

-The plugin is disabled on GVim for Windows, as GVim fow Windows already support IM alto switching.
+The plugin is disabled on GVim for Windows, as GVim for Windows already support IM auto-switching.
 Set this variable to 1 if you want to enable anyway.